 12.)
 Allow the plate(s) to rest at room temperature for 30 minutes.
 Do not shake the assay plate(s) during this period.

-NOTE: After an initial 30-minute reaction period the luminescence signal achieves a stable emission output.
+NOTE: the luminescent signal is unstable during the first 30 minutes of the luciferase reaction, however, after the initial 30-minute reaction period the luminescence signal achieves a stable emission output.

-13.)
-Quantify luminescence.
+- 13.)
+Quantify luminescence. - 14.)
+Data analyses.